-Little or no knowledge of belay and safety techniques
+Little or no experience of via ferrata

 From the car park, the 300m ascent is on a fairly steep path.
 The return is also on a mountain trail, before rejoining the same route as the outward journey.
 Even the loop of the first part is a nice little mountain outing.